HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 A website's choice of Content Management System (CMS) significantly influences its accessibility outcomes.
 Using <a hreflang="en" href="https://almanac.httparchive.org/en/2024/methodology#wappalyzer">Wappalyzer</a> data, the 2025 Web Almanac compared accessibility scores across traditional CMSs, platforms, and specialized website builders.
 This revealed both consistent patterns and notable outliers.

-Among traditional CMSs, <a hreflang="en" href="https://www.sitecore.com/">Sitecore</a> maintained 85% accessibility in 2025, though its instance count dropped below 10,000. <a hreflang="en" href="https://business.adobe.com/products/experience-manager/sites/aem-sites.html">Adobe Experience Manager (AEM)</a> and <a hreflang="en" href="https://www.contentful.com/">Contentful</a> continue to lead, likely because larger corporations adopting these enterprise solutions have more resources to address accessibility issues. <a hreflang="en" href="https://wordpress.com/">WordPress</a> showed no significant improvement from 2024, but rose to third place, reflecting its market dominance and the growing accessibility consciousness of its user base.

 {{ figure_markup(
   image="most-accessible-traditional-cms.png",
   caption="Most accessible traditional CMS.",